Sawangg/kronos/README.md

 - Fast and easy to use (3 seconds to backtest 1 year of data with a tick of 1 second)
 - Data source agnostic, provide OHLCV data how you wish
+- Can be used with a variety of assets (Stocks, Crypto, ...)
-- Can simulate down to a precision of 1 nanosecond for HFT strategies
+- Able to simulate down to a precision of 1 nanosecond for HFT strategies

 ## TODO